Samir-Kesare/OpsTree-Documentation-/Terraform/Design/Wrapper-Code/Dev-Postgres.md

 # Introduction

-In this document it will guide through the steps to achieve the setup of wrapper code for PostgreSQL server which involves the configuration files.
-According to the value passed through the root module/wrapper code we can manage/build the infra structure setup accordingly.
-Which involves the managing of different terraform state files for managing respective environments.
+In this document it will guide through the steps to achieve the setup of Terraform wrapper code for PostgreSQL server.
+Setting up wrapper code for a PostgreSQL server involves configuring various files and managing infrastructure setups based on values passed through the root module or wrapper code.
+This guide will walk you through the steps required to achieve this setup efficiently, including the management of different Terraform state files for handling respective environments.

 ***
 # Why Terraform Wrapper Code